 They ensure compliance with statutory requirements in relation to information management including the Data Protection Act 1998, the Freedom of Information Act 2000, and the Code of Practice on Management of Police Information 2005, as appropriate.

-It is the duty of the NABIS Lab Manager to oversee the daily functioning of the lab, ensuring the delivery of NABIS services in line with customer Service Level Agreements and national performance criteria.
+It is the duty of the NABIS Hub Manager to oversee the daily functioning of the lab, ensuring the delivery of NABIS services in line with customer Service Level Agreements and national performance criteria.

 They require technical skills in order to provide expert ballistics knowledge in the delivery of products and services by using tool mark comparison systems, Microscopy and IBIS technologies, and must keep up to date with current firearms legislation and ensure staff working in the hub are aware of legislative changes and are adhering to and applying the changes when necessary.